 When you do reach 55, you have a few options for withdrawal.
-You can immediately take 25% as a tax-free lump sum.
-You can also leave your money invested and withdraw periodically (drawdown) or buy an annuity (a guaranteed income).
+First, you can immediately take 25% as a tax-free lump sum.
+Alternatively, you can leave your money invested and withdraw periodically (drawdown) or buy an annuity (a guaranteed income).

 All ISAs allow you to access your funds at any time, although some may include financial penalties.
-For example, fixed-rate ISAs lock your money away for a fixed period and come with terms and conditions that penalise you for an early exit/withdrawal.
+For example, fixed-rate ISAs lock your money away for a fixed period and come with terms and conditions that penalise you for an early exit or withdrawal.

 Inheritance tax planning should be part of your annual financial review.
-It is crucial that you are aware of various allowances and taxes on your death.
+You must be aware of various allowances and taxes on your death.
 Long-term inheritance tax planning could significantly reduce a potential inheritance tax charge.
-This means that the majority of your assets will go to your chosen beneficiaries.
+This means that most of your assets will go to your chosen beneficiaries.

 If you die before the age of 75 with a defined contribution pension, your pension can be passed onto your beneficiaries tax-free.
-After the age of 75, beneficiaries will have to income tax on the value of any pension you've left them.
+If you die after 75, beneficiaries will have to pay income tax on the value of any pension you’ve left them.